robertmodalocodes/AI-Diet-Chabot-RAG-App-Chroma/README.md

 3. **Vector Store:** These embeddings and the corresponding text documents are stored in a ChromaDB collection (in-memory for simplicity).
 4. **User Query:** When the user provides their health condition, their query is also embedded.
 5. **Retrieval:** ChromaDB is queried to find the documents in the knowledge base whose embeddings are most similar (semantically) to the user's query embedding.
-6. **Generation:** The user's query and the retrieved documents (context) are fed into the Gemini Pro model with a specific prompt instructing it to act as a meal planner and generate recommendations based _only_ on the provided context.
+6. **Generation:** The user's query and the retrieved documents (context) are fed into the Gemini (`gemini-2.0-flash`) model with a specific prompt instructing it to act as a meal planner and generate recommendations based _only_ on the provided context.
 7. **Interaction:** The Streamlit app manages the chat interface, state (like whether a recommendation has been given), and the follow-up conversation loop.

 ## Setup and Running